 Broad Bean Aquadulce (Vicia faba) a common yet fairly old heirloom variety dating prior to 1850.
 Large green 15cm pods usually contain 5 or 6 seeds, black and white fragrant flowers.
 I grow them mainly for green manure or mulch but many people eat them.
 Broad beans will cross pollinate with other types of broad bean so be careful if seed saving $4.00 per packet of about 20 seeds SOLD OUT

 Garlic Chives (Allium tuberosum) easy to grow from seed, perennial plants also divides to reproduce.
-Easy to save seed from these as it will only cross with other varieties of garlic chives (if any other varieties actually exist) $4.00 per packet of about 20 seeds
+Easy to save seed from these as it will only cross with other varieties of garlic chives (if any other varieties actually exist) $4.00 per packet of about 20 seeds SOLD OUT

 Yin Yang bean (Phaseolus vulgaris) is a short bean plant that can be used as a green bean if picked early but is mostly used as a dry bean for soup etc. They are one of the most beautiful looking beans, not to be confused with 'frost beans' which are a different variety.
-Limited numbers $4 for 10 seeds
+Limited numbers $4 for over 10 seeds

 Skirret (Sium sisarum) very rare, endangered and ancient perennial root crop which is simple to grow.
 Sweet roots taste like a delicious sweet potato or parsnip.
 Used in any dish that calls for potato, carrot or parsnip.
 Leaves can be added to salads but it is the sweet roots that are the main crop here.
 Flowers attract many beneficial insects to your garden.
-Unlike many other perennial vegetables, seed grown plants will produce a crop, divide numerously, flower and set seed the first year $4.00 for about 20 tiny and fresh seeds
+Unlike many other perennial vegetables, seed grown plants will produce a crop, divide numerously, flower and set seed the first year $4.00

 Kaempw Melon Rilon pumpkins (most likely Cucurbita maxima) this heirloom variety produces multiple large pumpkins.
 They are hardy, extremely productive, versatile, easy to skin, and utterly delicious.
 Soft orange flesh is great for soup, roasts, scones, slice etc. They set down roots at every node and ripen fast for a large pumpkin.
 This variety needs dedicated seed savers.
 Pumpkins will cross pollinate with other pumpkins of the same species so great care must be taken is saving seed $4 for about 20 seeds